Arcturion/unet-gap-filling/README.md

 ## Citation

-If you find this code helpful for your research, please consider citing our paper **BibTex:**
+If you find this code helpful for your research, please consider citing our paper:<br>
+**BibTex:**
 ~~~LaTeX
 @Article{ijgi13050162,